golfmak 2010

 THE OFFER TO PURCHASE

 The offer to purchase a golf course property can be up to 100 pages in length (attorneys need the work).
 However, with so many licenses, permits, easements, contracts, etc., the contract needs to be as specific as possible.
 Every piece of equipment, every inventory item to be included in the price needs to be clearly spelled out.
 Don't forget the finance contingency.
 If a lender won't finance the golf course, you cannot buy it.
 Make sure you can get 100% of your earnest money back if you can't get financed.
-The earnest money deposit must be clearly defined and fully protected in case the property fails your diligence study or your finance request.
-Buyer and Seller will select a mutually agreeable place to hold the deposit.
+The earnest money deposit must be clearly defined and fully protected in case the property fails your diligence or your finance request.
+Buyer and Seller will select a mutually agreeable arms-length place to hold the deposit.

 There's one clause I insist should be in the offer of purchase.
 I will reveal it to you by Email.
 Just click: mike@golfmak.com and ask the question.